Intervention/docs/image/v4/getting-started/frameworks.md

 #### Basic Configuration

-After the installing, you can configure intervention image for the framework.
+This type of configuration only sets the [driver type](/v4/basics/configuration-drivers#driver-selection).
 By default, the bundle is using the GD library with Intervention Image.
+Depending on your server environment, you may need to adjust this and select from the available drivers.

-This and others options can be configured by setting the image driver in the `.env` file.
+This can be easily done in the `.env` file as follows.

 ```
 IMAGE_DRIVER="Intervention\\Image\\Drivers\\Imagick\\Driver"
 ```

-Choose between the two supplied drivers `Intervention\Image\Drivers\Gd\Driver` and `Intervention\Image\Drivers\Imagick\Driver` for example.
+Choose between the two supplied drivers `Intervention\Image\Drivers\Gd\Driver`, `Intervention\Image\Drivers\Imagick\Driver` or `Intervention\Image\Drivers\Vips\\Driver`.

 #### Detailed Configuration